jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 });
 ```

-The above two code sample come from the Enzyme docs and should be taken as the recommended way of testing DOM interactions.
+The above two code samples come from the [Enzyme docs](https://github.com/airbnb/enzyme), which I highly recommend taking a read through.

-That said, another way that I have used in the past is to use `mount()` and then test the DOM itself with jsdom.
-So, for example:
+### Summary

+Jest and Enzyme make testing React applications an absolute breeze... but we've only really scratched the surface of what they can do.
+We've not yet covered unit testing, snapshot testing, full DOM testing, or any of a handful of other tools and methodologies that we have at our disposal.

+Next time you spin up a new React project, be sure to consider Jest for your test framework.